jrgcmu/econ402/README.md

 To save the HTML slides as PDFs, go to the menu on the bottom left, select *Tools: PDF Export Mode*, then use *File: Print* to save a PDF.

-All of the data filsed used in the R commands, as well as the files used to generate the slides, are available in the CourseFiles folder.
+All of the data files used in the R commands, as well as the files used to generate the slides, are available in the CourseFiles folder.